 WOMAN WITH A MOVIE CAMERA SUMMIT – Saturday 22 June 2019

 Following a sold out inaugural event in 2018, the WOMAN WITH A MOVIE CAMERA SUMMIT returns to BFI Southbank on Saturday 22 June with a day of keynotes, panel discussions and illustrated talks.

 NINETIES (1989-1999) – July/Aug 2019

 The NINETIES were an extraordinary period for cinema, an explosion of black, queer and feminist voices that were a collision of the arthouse and the mainstream.
-This season will screen films that celebrate British pioneers such as Danny Boyle and Isaac Julien, new female voices such as Alison Anders and the American disruptors like Spike Leigh, David Lynch and The Wachowskis, with events, discussions and parties to get audiences into the 90s spirit.
+This season will screen films that celebrate British pioneers such as Danny Boyle and Isaac Julien, new female voices such as Alison Anders and the American disruptors like Spike Lee, David Lynch and The Wachowskis, with events, discussions and parties to get audiences into the 90s spirit.

 NO DIRECT FLIGHT – Aug 2019

 This innovative season in partnership with the British Council explores how the internet has created a platform for filmmakers across the African diaspora to connect, collaborate and create a new aesthetic.
 Showing work from contemporary filmmaking talent in the UK, the US and Africa including talents such as Jenn Nkiru (UK), The Nest Collective (Kenya), and Terence Nance (US) alongside past pan-African masters, the season centrepiece will be an IRL and Virtual meet-up between filmmakers on three continents.

 CARY GRANT – Aug/Sept 2019